 The bank manages Counterparty Credit Risk (CCR) through continuous measuring and monitoring of risks at each obligor and portfolio level.
 Capital for CCR exposure is assessed based on Standardized Approach.
-The Bank does not have bilateral netting arrangements with other counterparties.
+With effect from 1st October 2021, the Bank has implemented Bilateral Netting with eligible counterparties with whom ISDA documentation has been executed.
 The interbank trades in Government Securities, Interest Rate Swaps and Forex Forwards are settled through CCIL as a Central Counterparty.
 The bank participates in portfolio compression exercises conducted for netting off exposures to other inter-bank counterparties on OTC derivative trades that are subject to centralized settlement through Central Counterparties.